Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

 Conclusion

-Our IEMP results from 2014, 2018, 2019 and 2021 are below federal and provincial guidelines.
-The results add to the body of evidence that people and the environment in the vicinity of BWXT Peterborough are protected and that there are no anticipated health impacts.
+Our IEMP results from 2014, 2018, 2019, 2021 and 2024 are consistent with the results submitted by BWXT, supporting our assessment that the licensee’s environmental protection program is effective.
+The results add to the body of evidence that people and the environment in the vicinity of the BWXT Nuclear Energy Canada Inc. - Peterborough are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 Related links